mskilab-org/nf-jabba/README.md

 ## Introduction

-**mskilab-org/nf-JaBbA** is a new state-of-art bioinformatics pipeline from [`mskilab-org`](https://www.mskilab.org/) that is intended to run [`JaBbA`](https://github.com/mskilab-org/JaBbA/tree/master), a MIP based joint inference of copy number and rearrangement state in cancer whole genome sequence data.
-It runs all the pre-requisite modules in `mskilab-org` necessary for JaBbA.
-This pipeline is built to handle tumor-normal pairs as input and is designed and tested to run on Human samples.
+**mskilab-org/nf-JaBbA** is a new state-of-the-art bioinformatics pipeline from [`mskilab-org`](https://www.mskilab.org/) for running [`JaBbA`](https://github.com/mskilab-org/JaBbA/tree/master), an algorithm that does MIP based joint inference of copy number and rearrangement state in cancer whole genome sequence data.
+This pipeline runs all the pre-requisite modules and generates the necessary inputs for running JaBbA.
+It is built to take tumor-normal pairs as input and is designed and tested to run on human samples.

-We drew our inspiration and ideas from [`nf-core/Sarek`](https://github.com/nf-core/sarek), a workflow designed to detect variants in whole genome or targeted sequencing data. **`nf-jabba`** is built using [`Nextflow`](https://www.nextflow.io/) and is implemented using `Nextflow DSL2`.
-All the modules use [`Docker`](https://www.docker.com/) and [`Singularity`](https://sylabs.io/docs/) containers, making the pipeline easily reproducible.
+We took inspiration from [`nf-core/Sarek`](https://github.com/nf-core/sarek), a workflow for detecting variants in whole genome or targeted sequencing data. **`nf-jabba`** is built using [`Nextflow`](https://www.nextflow.io/) and is implemented using `Nextflow DSL2`.
+All the modules use [`Docker`](https://www.docker.com/) and [`Singularity`](https://sylabs.io/docs/) containers, for easy execution and reproducibility.
 Some of the modules/processes are derived from open source [`nf-core/modules`](https://github.com/nf-core/modules).

 This pipeline has been designed to start from **FASTQ** files or directly from **BAM** files.
 Paths to these files should be supplied in a **CSV** file (*please refer to the documentation below for the input format of the .csv file*).
-We incorporated a modified version of the `Alignment` step from `nf-core/Sarek` for the `nf-JaBbA` pipeline.

 ## Workflow Summary:
-1. Alignment to Reference Genome (currently supports `BWA-MEM` & `BWA-MEM2`)
+1. Alignment to Reference Genome (currently supports `BWA-MEM` & `BWA-MEM2`; a modified version of the `Alignment` step from `nf-core/Sarek` is used here).
+)
 2. Quality Control (using [`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))
 3. Trimming (must turn on using `--trim_fastq`) (using `fastp`)
 4. Marking Duplicates (using `GATK MarkDuplicates`)